Lachlan Skipworth : Represented Artist

 Photo: Nik Babic

-Lachlan Skipworth completed a Bachelor of Music at the University of Western Australia (2004) and a Master of Music (Composition) at the Sydney Conservatorium of Music (2010) where he studied with Roger Smalley and Anne Boyd respectively.
-He is also active as a shakuhachi performer, having spent two and a half years from 2005 in Japan studying with revered master Yokoyama Katsuya and Kakizakai Kaoru.
-In 2010, he undertook a 2-semester kontaktstudium with Prof. Jorg Widmann at the Freiburg Hochschule fur Musik, Germany.
+Skipworth holds a Bachelor of Music Education from the University of Western Australia (2004) and a Master of Music (Composition) from the Sydney Conservatorium of Music (2010) where he studied with Roger Smalley and Anne Boyd respectively.
+He is also active as a shakuhachi performer, having spent two and a half years from 2005 in Japan studying with Kakizakai Kaoru and revered master Yokoyama Katsuya.
+In 2010, he undertook a two-semester kontaktstudium with Prof. Jorg Widmann at the Freiburg Hochschule fur Musik, Germany.

 Awards & Prizes

 |2013||Art Music Awards: Work of the Year: Instrumental||Finalist||dark nebulae|